joelreymont/dots/README.md

 > **Like beads, but smaller and faster!**

 Minimal task tracker for AI agents.
-159KB binary, ~3ms startup, SQLite storage with beads compatibility.
+1.3MB binary (static SQLite), ~3ms startup, beads-compatible storage.

 ## What is dots?